juansokoloff/PUI2017_jss895/HW4_jss895/README.md

 ### For the first assignment I had to work with Marium's repository.
 The pull request was accepted.
+(YOU WILL ALSO FIND THE RECOMENDATIONS I MADE IN THIS FOLDER)

 ### For assignment number 2 I worked with Prince and with Jack, in order to have the three tests on the table.
 We had some trouble identifying the control variable for the logistic test.